Park Place: North Port city, area improving, building locations for play, relaxation

 The park has been in the city for more than 20 years.
 Earlier this month, a ribbon-cutting ceremony revealed its new playground complete with side-by-side zip tracks and two expression swings made for kids and adults to swing together while facing each other.

-Blue Ridge Park is the first of four parks opening in the area — the next being Garden of the Five Senses, which will have its ribbon-cutting ceremony at 9 a.m. today.
+Blue Ridge Park is the first of four parks opening in the area — the next being Garden of the Five Senses, which will had its ribbon-cutting ceremony on Saturday.

 Casey’s grandmother, Sherrie Cremen, said Casey and his sister, Kristalyn, 4, spend a lot of time with her during the week while their parents are at work.